jameshwang7534/password_checker/README.md

    python password_checker.py
    ```
 4. Enter a password in the GUI and click "Check Password".
+5. The program will tell you if your password is secure!

 ## Limitations & Warnings
 - **No Advanced Security Checks**: The tool does not check for common passwords, dictionary words, or entropy-based security vulnerabilities.